jjanzen/Rec_for_you_talk/README.md

 Online shopping and browsing is getting more and more sophisticated.
 Your customers are expecting more than just a good browsing and search experience.
 Site Recommendations has been a valuable tool leveraged in customer facing websites to drive relevant and innovative customer experiences.
 I will demonstrate how the math works behind the scenes to determine these Recommendations and also a live demo.

-I presented this on Aug 12th, 2015 at [MinneAnalytics FARCON Conference](https://www.google.com) at the U of MN.
+I presented this on Aug 12th, 2015 at [MinneAnalytics FARCON Conference](http://minneanalytics.org/videos/farcon-2015/) at the U of MN.

 Here is the presentation on youtube: https://youtu.be/gwcNTIsTQos

 ## Key Algorithms Used
-* Collaborative Filtering
+* Co-occurance
 * Bayes Theorem for Conditional Probability

 ## What's Inlcuded in the Repo